Vaccines, Spike Proteins, Viral Shedding, and Pine Pollen

-The issue of viral shedding as a result of COVID-19 vaccination has become somewhat of a—well—viral topic.
+The issue of viral shedding due to COVID-19 vaccination has become somewhat of a—well—viral topic.

-This has been placed on our radar here at RAW Forest Foods due to the misinformation claiming that pine needles, specifically pine needles from the white pine tree (Pinus strobus) contain a synthetic compound known as suramin.
+This topic has been placed on our radar here at RAW Forest Foods due to the misinformation claiming that pine needles, specifically pine needles from the white pine tree (Pinus strobus), contain a synthetic compound known as suramin.

-Below, I will address both the substance of the claim—whether pine needles contain suramin—as well as the premise of the claim—that COVID vaccination results in spike protein viral shedding.
+Below, I will address both the substance of the claim—whether pine needles contain suramin—and the premise of the claim—that COVID vaccination results in spike protein viral shedding.

-Before diving into the post I find it important to note the following:
+Before diving into the post, I find it essential to note the following:

-First: I have no expertise in surmain or in shikimic acid.
-The following is based on my best research and extrapolation of the findings on it.
-If I've missed something please let me know.
-I like being shown my errors.
+- I have no expertise in surmain or in shikimic acid.
+I based the following on my best research and is an extrapolation of its findings.
+Please let me know if I missed something—I appreciate learning from my errors.

-But, I'll say it again so that it is explicitly clear: I am not a suramin expert.
-I did go deep on the research, which you'll see.
+But, I'll repeat it, so it is explicitly clear: I am not a suramin expert.
+However, I did go deep into the research, which you'll see.

 White Willow, Aspirin, and Salicylic Acid

 In the case of aspirin, the active ingredient is acetylsalicylic acid (ASA).
-Acetylsalicylic acid is synthesised from a naturally occurring plant hormone called salicylic acid, present in White Willow Bark.
+Acetylsalicylic acid is synthesized from a naturally occurring plant hormone called salicylic acid, which is present in White Willow Bark.

-I keep several bottles of White Willow Bark tincture around as part of my herbal first aid kit.
+I keep several White Willow Bark tincture bottles around as part of my herbal first aid kit.
 Acetylsalicylic acid is not found in While Willow Bark, but it is made from—it is synthesized from—salicylic acid, which is found in While Willow Bark.